-Varying the extent to which risk is systematic has a nonmonotonic effect on bank and firm leverage, as illustrated by Figure 5.
-Low systematic risk leads to highly levered banks and firms because better diversified exposures reduce systemic risk costs.
-In the extreme example of $\rho = 0$, the Diamond (1984) case, banks are optimally fully levered as their risk is completely diversified.
-Adding systematic risk causes a gradual decrease in both firm and bank leverage.
-There are two related effects.
-First, banks reduce their leverage to protect against default as increasing correlation raises their portfolio volatility.
-Lower bank leverage makes banks less effective at passing along the tax benefits of debt, which raises borrowing costs for firms and reduces firm leverage in due turn.
+Figure 5: Impact of Systematic Risk on Leverage and Default Rates borrowing costs for firms and reduces firm leverage in due turn.
 This once again demonstrates the close interrelatedness between decisions of banks and firms in the economy.
 Second, because firms internalize the costs of systemic failure they impose on banks, an increase in systematic risk causes the firm to borrow less.
-More correlated firms mean banks need to hold more equity and charge higher interest rates, which reduces firm borrowing.
+More correlated firms implies banks need to hold more equity and charge higher interest rates, which reduces firm borrowing.